mm6/ethereum-lab2-hardhat/README.md

 E21.
 Alice sends 100 tokens to the contract without increasing the totalSupply.
-She also sets the buy price to 1 ether and the sell price to 2 ether.
 Paste here the Hardhat console commands and the transaction receipts.

 E22.
+Alice sets the sell price to 1 ether and the buy price to 2 ether.
+Note if a player has eth and wants tokens, the player will call 'buy' and pay the buy price.
+If a player has tokens but wants eth, the player will call 'sell' and sell the tokens at the sell price.
+Paste here the Hardhat console commands and the transaction receipts.

+E23.
 Show the command(s) to find and display the contract's ether balance (not the token balance).
-Also, show the ether balance.

-E23.
+Show the results in wei and in eth.

+E24.
+Show the commands to find and display Donna's token balance.
+Show the result.

+E25.
 Donna buys 50 ether worth of tokens.
+This is the first time that the contract will receive some cash of its own.
 Show the Hardhat console command(s) and the transaction receipt.

+E26.
+Show the values of Donna's token balance and the contract's token balance.

-E24.
-Donna no longer enjoys her tokens and wants to sell as many as she can back to the contract.
-Show the command she uses to sell her tokens and show the returned receipt.
+E27.
+Donna no longer enjoys so many tokens and wants to sell 10 back to the contract.
+Show the Hardhat console command(s) and the transaction receipt.
+Note, you need to express '10' with 18 zeroes and as a string.

-E25.
+E28.
 Alice wants to have her contract "live free".
 So, she turns over control of the contract to the contract itself.
 Show the command she uses to free her contract and show the returned receipt.

-E26.
+E29.
 Alice decides that she wants to mint 5 additional tokens and give them to Bob (increasing the total supply of tokens by 5).
 Show the command that she would try to use and show any error that may result.

-E27.
+E30.
 Find the token balance of each of our players:

     Alice _________